-Many drivers are puzzled why “no registration”, “no inspection”, “no insurance” are being charged since they have it on the date when they were pulled over.
+Many drivers are puzzled why “no registration”, “no inspection”, and “no insurance” are being charged since they have it on the date when they were pulled over.
 However, the fact that DMV suspended the vehicle’s registration automatically cancels its inspection.
 If it is alleged that registration was suspended due to an insurance lapse, police will also issue VTL 319.1 – operating without insurance since an insurance card will not be accepted as proof at the scene.

 A knowledgeable and experienced criminal defense attorney who handles driving with suspended registration cases on a regular basis will be able to negotiate a dismissal and reduction of these charges in court despite that there is proof that the DMV properly suspended registration and the driver was in fact driving with a suspended registration.

 Contact our office to get a detailed consultation on how we can dismiss criminal charges involving driving with suspended registration in court.